eblee7/Foodtography/README.md

 ## Server
-In order to run the server, at latest any version Node version 12 must be used because of compatiblity issues of uploading to s3 with GraphQL.
+***Note: at latest any version Node version 12 must be used*** because of compatiblity issues of uploading to s3 with GraphQL.

 ***`.env` file must be in server directory*** in order to have access to the Google Places API calls.